tari-project/rfcs/src/TIP-0001_tari_improvement_proposals.md

 least the Resolution header should be added with a link to the appropriate section of the PR, and the Last-Modified header should be set to the current date.

-A TIP that is in a status of Under Review, Provisional, or Deferred can be merged to capture a set of edits and to make the proposal more visible to the community.
-From that point, additional pull requests can be opened to edit the TIP, until it converges to being either "Accepted" or "Obsolete."
-TIPs that may still expect to be entirely rejected should not be merged in this fashion.
+Tips that have passed their initial Draft state should be merged with a status of Under Review.
+From that point, additional pull requests can be opened to edit the TIP, until it converges to being "Accepted", "Rejected", or "Obsolete."

 When a TIP PR calls for significant work after it merges, add a link named "Follow-up Work" to the References section of the TIP header.
 Use the linked page to keep readers up-to-date on the plan for completing and/or implementing the